elijahverdoorn/PersonalWebsite/source/_posts/job-search-tools.md

 4. Walking shoes

 It can be easy to feel as though working on finding a job is a 24-hour task.
-I fully believe in the idea that finding a job when you don't have one should be your full-time job, it's important to remember that a full-time job doesn't carry 24-hour-a-day reuqirements: taking time off and getting some movement in daily is a great way to separate from the stress of the search.
+I fully believe in the idea that finding a job when you don't have one should be your full-time job, it's important to remember that a full-time job doesn't carry 24-hour-a-day requirements: taking time off and getting some movement in daily is a great way to separate from the stress of the search.
 I've made a promise to myself to get at least 10,000 steps a day, picking a goal and reaching it exercise-wise is a good way to feel like you've accomplished something no matter how the job search is going.

 5. Shower